EDIBLE FOREST GARDENS

-We hope to eventually facilitate at least one of these gardens on public properties in each of Sudbury's voting wards, with locations depend on various factors, including demonstrated commitment to long-term maintenance by people who live in the neighbourhood.
-If you live in Ward 5, 7, or 11 and you want to help make one happen in your neighbourhood, please get in touch with us: info (at) sudburysharedharvest.ca
+We hope to eventually facilitate at least one of these smaller food forests on public properties in each of Sudbury's wards, with locations depending on various factors, but most importantly there needs to be some demonstrated commitment to long-term maintenance by people who live in the neighbourhood.
+If you live in Ward 5, 7, or 11 and you want to help make a food forest happen in your neighbourhood, please get in touch with carrie (at) sudburysharedharvest.ca

 where are the gardens located?